Achieve NIS2 Compliance with 42Gears Solutions

 How 42Gears Can Help You Achieve NIS2 Compliance?

-The increased use of mobile devices for remote work, along with access to sensitive data and communication, makes mobile security a top priority.
-Since NIS2 indirectly mandates organizations to prioritize critical infrastructure security, this extends to mobile devices as well.
-Let's explore how 42Gears aligns with NIS2 requirements and helps you achieve compliance.
+The increased use of mobile devices for remote work — combined with access to sensitive data and communications — makes mobile security a top priority under NIS2.
+Since the directive mandates organisations to prioritise critical infrastructure security, this extends directly to mobile devices.
+Here is how 42Gears aligns with NIS2 requirements:

 NIS2 Minimum Measure 42Gears Capability Key Functionalities

 Policies and procedures for the use of cryptography and, when relevant, encryption.
-Enforced Security Policies Enforce encryption of data to safeguard sensitive information.
-This aligns with NIS2's requirements for encryption procedures.
+Enforced Security Policies Enforce encryption of data to safeguard sensitive information, in line with NIS2 encryption requirements.

 A plan for handling security incidents.
-Incident Response & Remote Management Utilize remote wipe, lock, and locate functionalities to secure compromised devices and safeguard data.
-This forms a crucial part of your incident response plan.
+Incident Response & Remote Management Utilise remote wipe, lock, and locate functionalities to secure compromised devices and safeguard data as part of your incident response plan.

 Cybersecurity training and a practice for basic computer hygiene.
-42Gears Academy Training courses and certifications to help partners and customers get the best out of secure device deployments; access to latest know-how and expertise for security best practices.
+42Gears Academy Training courses and certifications to help partners and customers get the best out of secure device deployments, with access to the latest security best practices.

-The use of multi-factor authentication, continuous authentication solutions, voice, video, and text encryption, and encrypted internal emergency communication, when appropriate.
-Enforce MFA during Enrolment Protect admin accounts from password thefts by enabling multi-factor authentication.
-This adds an extra layer of security and aids in authorized login.
+Multi-factor authentication, continuous authentication, and encrypted communications.
+Enforce MFA during Enrolment Protect admin accounts from credential theft by enabling multi-factor authentication, adding an essential extra layer of security.

 For Organizations Already Under NIS

-• Security Measures: Strengthen your existing security measures with a focus on encryption, access controls, and regular security audits.
-This aligns with NIS2's emphasis on robust protection for essential digital services
+• Security Measures: Strengthen existing security measures with a focus on encryption, access controls, and regular security audits, all of which are central to NIS2's requirements for essential digital services.

-• Training and Awareness: Invest in ongoing staff training and awareness programs on cybersecurity best practices.
-This fosters a culture of security within your organization.
+• Training and Awareness: Maintain ongoing staff training and awareness programmes on cybersecurity best practices to embed a culture of security within your organisation.

 Minimum Measures needed to Implement NIS2

-Requirements vary based on the business's size, societal role, and exposure.
-This ensures smaller businesses aren't overly burdened while larger ones meet appropriate standards.
-However, NIS2 mandates certain minimum measures for all relevant businesses.
-Below are general summaries of these measures, but they are not exhaustive.
+Requirements vary based on a business's size, societal role, and risk exposure — ensuring that smaller businesses are not disproportionately burdened while larger organisations meet appropriate standards.
+However, NIS2 mandates certain minimum measures for all relevant organisations.
+The following is a general summary; it is not exhaustive and professional legal and compliance advice should be sought.

 • Risk assessments and security policies for information systems.